Hypersurfaces with Constant Mean Curvatures on Finsler manifolds

 { \parskip .005 truein \baselineskip 3pt \lineskip 3pt

 {{\bf Abstract:} In this paper, we give the geometric meaning of hypersurfaces with constant mean curvature in a Finsler manifold by using volume preserving variation.
-Then we give the correspondence between principal curvatures of submanifolds by a homothetic navigation, which means that some geometric properties of submanifolds are the same.
+Then we give the correspondence between the mean curvature of submanifolds by homothetic navigation, which means that some geometric properties of submanifolds are the same.
 Finally, we deduce a Heintze-Karcher type inequality and prove an Alexandrov type theorem in special Finsler spaces. \vs{5pt}